Lifailon/froxy/README.md

 - Unlike the classic Proxy, you do not need to specify the proxy server address on the client side in the application settings or change the code and use external modules (for example, [proxy-agents](https://github.com/TooTallNate/proxy-agents)) for each request via the API client, but only change the url to the proxy server address.

-- If you use a **VPN** service to access a specific URL on the Internet via the `HTTP` or `HTTPS` protocols on your machine, you can provide access to it to other machines on the network, without having to install and use VPN on other clients.
+- If you use a **VPN** service to access a specific URL on the Internet via the `HTTP` or `HTTPS` protocols on your machine, you can provide access to it to other machines on the network, without having to install and use VPN on other clients (for example, on mobile devices the Proxy server address can be specified in the Wi-Fi connection configuration).

 - Provide direct access to other hosts in the second subnet, if you use a **VPN** server in point-to-point mode (for example, [Radmin](https://www.radmin-vpn.com)).